This page is best viewed using desktop or Tablet

 If and when we meet, I'll share what happened next, but for now, know this: Something happened in that murky, muddy water that night that triggered an awareness in me that forged who I became, what I do today, and how I handled what was to come next...

-His damming report sent to the Force Doctor detailing my condition, his opinions, prognosis and conclusion I was 25% disabled signalled the end of my policing days.
-In July 2021, I was out, strategically discarded like a problematic piece of trash!
+His damming written report detailing my condition, his opinions, prognosis and conclusion that I was 25% disabled was sent to the Force Doctor and it signalled the end of my policing days.
+In July 2021, I was out, strategically discarded like a problematic, worthless piece of trash!

 Someone once told me that leaving the police is akin to pulling your hand out of a bucket of water.
 You will be remembered for about the same time it takes for the ripples to fade, and it will be like you were never there.
 But no one warned me how isolating and lonely that can feel.
 Resentment and anger soon follow.It felt discarded like a piece of trash, except for my last Chief Inspector, a friend to this day; no one checked in, and no one came to visit.
 All of my former colleagues, whom I thought to be friends, marched on without me and disappeared.
 Eventually, in the darkest months that followed, I realised that no one would come and rescue me.
 I had to rescue myself, and I did!